TheoW03/TheoW03/README.md

 my preferred languages are Java, C++, C#,...

-I spend most of my time, working with Computer Graphics or Compilers
+I spend most of my time, working on compilers and emulators.

 I also enjoy gaming anime and being a furry >:3